DevMelao/childfood/README.md

 - Doesn’t melt
 - Can be shared by more than one or two people

     #comparison
-Group 3:
+Group:
 Rewina
 Brikti
-Oluwadunsion
+Oluwadunsin
 Jeaden
 Aaron
 Jaheim
 Michael

-This site will promote two food products for kids............
+This site will promote two junk and healthy food products.
+Both products have many flavor for the customers.
-The landing page will show the ....
+The landing page will show the difference of Pizza and Milkshake products and will have a click button to buy on both sides.
+Milkshake is a beverage that is made of milk, icecream and flavoring or whipped until foamy.
-If you click explore on the milkshake side, you will be taken to another page that has a slide show of each flavers. like strawberry, bannana, ....... and flovor combo which are cookies and cream, chocolate swirl, chocolate-chocolate, peanut butter, mint chocolate, coffee, buttrt scotch milkshakes.
+If you click explore on the milkshake side, you will be taken to another page that has a slide show of each flavor like strawberry, bannana, mango  and flavor combo which are cookies and cream, chocolate swirl, chocolate-chocolate, peanut butter, mint chocolate, coffee, butter scotch milkshakes.

 Rewina:
 Brikti:
-Oluwadunsion:
+Oluwadunsin:
 Jeaden:
 Aaron:
 Jaheim:
 Micheal: